gbarrett2/capstone/about.markdown

 Sean Andrew Chen

 Gabriella Barrett recieved her dual Bachelors of Science in Cartography & Geographical Information Systems and Statistics at the University of Wisconsin-Madison.
-She is now working towards completing her Masters in the Center for Urban Science and Progress and New York Univeristy.
+She is now working towards completing her Masters in the Center for Urban Science and Progress at New York Univeristy.

 Professor Debra Laefer